-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity Compensation plans approved by securityholders 8,450,000 0.14 10,360,006 Total 8,450,000 0.14 10,360,006
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity Compensation plans approved by securityholders 3,700,000 \$0.11 10,780,083 (as of December 31, 2016) Total 3,700,000 \$0.11 10,780,083 (as of December 31, 2016)

-The only compensation plan under which equity securities of the Company are authorized for issuance is the Stock Option Plan, details of which are laid out in this Circular under the heading "Executive Compensation - Stock Option Plan" and which has been approved by securityholders of the Company.
+The only compensation plan under which equity securities of the Company are authorized for issuance is the Stock Option Plan, details of which are set out in this Circular under the heading "Executive Compensation - Stock Option Plan" and which has been approved by the shareholders of the Company.

-INDEBTEDNESS OF DIRECTORS AND SENIOR OFFICERS
+INDEBTEDNESS OF DIRECTORS AND EXECUTIVE OFFICERS

-During the financial year ended December 31, 2008, no director, Executive Officer, officer, proposed management nominee for election as a director of the Company, nor any of their respective associates or affiliates, is, or has been at any time since the beginning of the last completed financial year, indebted to the Company or any subsidiary, nor has any such person been indebted to any other entity where such indebtedness is a subject of a guarantee, support agreement, letter of credit, or similar arrangement or understanding, provided by the Company.
+During the financial year ended December 31, 2016 and as of the date of this Circular, no director, Executive Officer, officer, proposed management nominee for election as a director of the Company, nor any of their respective associates or affiliates, is, or has been at any time since the beginning of the last completed financial year, indebted to the Company or any of its subsidiaries, whether in connection with a purchase of securities or otherwise, nor has any such person been indebted to any other entity where such indebtedness is a subject of a guarantee, support agreement, letter of credit, or similar arrangement or understanding, provided by the Company or any of its subsidiaries.